 Horse & Barn Care:

 The moment that girls step into the barn, they are responsible for the care of the animals and facilities, something everyone at Taking the Reins takes very seriously.
 The participants are crucial in ensuring that our herd is healthy, fed, and properly cared for.
-Every participant learns the proper way to groom their horse and its importance, which includes keeping their horse clean, checking for injuries or signs of illness, and forming a bond with their horse.
+Every participant learns the proper way to groom their horse and why grooming is important; including keeping their horse clean, checking for injuries or signs of illness, and forming a bond with their horse.
 Every horse has a unique diet of hay and supplements and the girls must keep track of which horse eats what and why, to make sure that they are giving the horses proper nourishment.
 Maintaining the organization and cleanliness of the barn is also a central skill to learn, as this is not just a place to learn and work, but it’s the horses’ home!

 “With horses a human is able to build a bond.
 You trust them not to hurt you as much as they trust you not to hurt them.” – Mayte, 15

 “Being in the arena with your horse is the best feeling in the world.
 Riding is great; you feel unstoppable and so in control.” —Harmony, age 15.